seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 - [ElementalWarrior](/Guides/Lutris/InstallScripts/Affinity-ew.yaml)
 - [Wine-tkg-affinity](/Guides/Lutris/InstallScripts/Affinity-tkg.yaml)

-4.Press `Install`
+4. Press `Install`

-5. Select the affinity's setup .exe
+5. Select the affinity setup `.exe`
 6. Press `Install`

-# Configuring the executable path

-Once its done installing right click to affinity on lutris and go to configure.
-* Game info.
+## 5. Configure the Executable Path

+Once the install finishes, right click the Affinity entry in Lutris and choose `Configure`.

+1. Navigate to `Game Info`.
-Change the name to
+2. Change the name field to the correlated app name:

     * `Affinity Photo`
     * `Affinity Designer`
     * `Affinity Publisher`

-Go to
-* Game options
+3. Select `Game Options`

-Change the executable to:
+4. Change the executable to one of the following:

     * `drive_c/Program Files/Affinity/Photo 2/Photo.exe`
     * `drive_c/Program Files/Affinity/Designer 2/Designer.exe`
     * `drive_c/Program Files/Affinity/Publisher 2/Publisher.exe`

-Click save & launch it.
+5. Click `Save` & launch the app.

-# Installing other apps to the same prefix
+## Optional: Installing Other Apps to the Same Prefix

-You can install other apps by:
+After installing one app using the steps above, you can install the others to the same prefix as follows:
-* Select existing Affinity app.
+1. Select existing Affinity app.
-* Click `Run EXE inside Wine prefix` in the Wine dropdown (bottom of window).
+2. Click `Run EXE inside Wine prefix` in the Wine dropdown (bottom of window).
-* Run the installer for the other Affinity app.
+3. Run the installer for the other Affinity app.
-* Right click to the app you've installed first > duplicate.
+4. Right click the app you've installed first and choose Duplicate.
-* Name it According to the Affinity app you are using in Game info.
+5. Edit the name under `Configure > Game Info`
-* Set the correct .exe in Game options.
+6. Set the correct `.exe` under `Configure > Game Options`.